TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * Migrated trader reporting to the new SPA Reports page with account-scoped data access and export support.
 * Enhanced Risk Profile rule import to support both 24-hour and AM/PM time formats for improved spreadsheet compatibility.
+* Added quick-access icons to settings tables for direct navigation to entity sub-pages.

 ## Version 2026.5.7.540 (7 May, 2026)
 ### Changes